Top rated product

 Can I use an extension lead to charge my electric car?

-Yes, you can charge your electric car with an extension lead, but we only recommend extension cords rated for 13A continuous (sold as heavy-duty).
+Yes, you can charge your electric car with an extension lead, but we only recommend extension cords rated 13A or over for continuous power (sold as heavy-duty).

 The extension lead needs to be waterproof and rated for outdoor use if it will be exposed outdoors.